Max-7777/max-site/blogs/blog_2.md

 <!-- `<img style="width: 200px;" src="../imgs/blog_1_desmos_1_3_2.webp" onerror="this.onerror = null; this.src = '../imgs/blog_1_desmos_1_2.gif'">`{=html} -->

 I'm going to start with a way to graph a star with a polar function.
-A polar function is a function defined in polar cordinates, described by a radius $r$ and an angle theta $\theta$.
-This cordinate system is actually super convenient for drawing something like a star, because you can kind of think of a star as being nice and symetrical around $\theta$.
+A polar function is a function defined in polar cordinates, described by a radius $r$ and an angle $\theta$.
+The polar coordinate system is actually super convenient for drawing something like a star, because you can kind of think of a star as being nice and symetrical around $\theta$.
+Which in theory should make it nice and easy to find a function for.

 ![img_sep](../imgs/star_2_2.png)\

-The shape we want to graph with a polar expression is made up exclusively of straight and diagonal lines.
-In a star, each line is angled in such a way that they connect and form five sided.
-So how can this series of lines be graphed with a polar function?
+The shape we're looking to graph, a five-pointed star, is made up exclusively of straight and diagonal lines.
+Each line is angled and positioned in such a way that they connect and form five sides of a star.
+How can this pattern of diagonal lines be graphed with a polar function?

 We can start with an expression for a vertical line in polar form: